Roosterbear/tips/google-coursera/marketing-digital-ecommerce.md

 - [x] Remarketing
 > A strategy in which you use paid ADs to raget customers
 > who have visited your website, app or social media profile

+## Campaign Goals

+* Hold you accountable
+* Guide your budget
+* Measure your success

+- [x] Includes:

+* Building Brand awareness
+* Managing Brand reputation
+* Sales and Lead Generation
+* Increasing Community Engagement
+* Increasing Web Traffic
+* Gaining Customer and Competitive Insights

+- [x] S.M.A.R.T.

+* Specific
+> Specifying exactly what you want to achieve
+> helps you determine when you've achieved it.

+* Measurable
+> A goal is measurable when you can determine
+> objectively that it has been met

+* Attainable
+> An attainable goal is realistic given any constraints

+* Relevant
+> A relevant goal will benefit your business

+* Time-bound
+> Making your goal time-bound helps you
+> plan your schedule and set milestones